Lum0s36/EFT-DMA-Radar/README.md

-# Moulman's EFT DMA Radar
+# Lum0s36's EFT DMA Radar

 Fork of [Lone EFT DMA Radar](https://github.com/lone-dma/Lone-EFT-DMA-Radar) with additional ESP, aimbot, and memory-write features.

+## AI WARNING ⚠️
+Commits in this Fork (Lum0s36) are mainly AI generated and changes are not always tested right away.
+Please check the code first if you're unsure.

 ## Disclaimer ⚠️
 This app has been tested on 🪟 Windows 11 25H2 (Game) and 🪟 Windows 11 23H2 (Radar).